ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## When should I use an LSTM layer?

 When working with sequence data, an LSTM (or it's close cousin the GRU) is a common choice. **One major downside of the LSTM is that they are slow to train**.

 This is because processing the sequence cannot be easily parallelized, as **the error signal must be backpropagated through time**.

-One useful feature of the LSTM is the learnt hidden state.
+Another useful feature of the LSTM is the learnt hidden state.
 This can be used by other models as a compressed representation of the future - such as in the 2017 World Models paper.

 <br />

 # 4. Attention Layer

-Attention is the last of our four layers.  **Attention is by far the youngest of our four** - the only layer architecture to have been developed during the current deep learning movement.  **Since it's introduction in 2015, attention has revolutionized natural language processing**.
+**Attention is the youngest of our four layers** - the only layer architecture to have been developed during the current deep learning moment.

+**Since it's introduction in 2015, attention has revolutionized natural language processing**.

 First used in combination with the LSTM based seq2seq model, attention is also to power the Transformer - a neural network architecture that forms the backbone of Open AI's GPT series of language models.

-Attention is important as it is **an effective as a sequence model without recurrence** - avoiding the need to do backpropagation through time, making it faster to train.
+**Attention is important as it is an effective as a sequence model without recurrence** - avoiding the need to do backpropagation through time, making it easier to parallelize and faster to train.

 ## What is the intuition and inductive bias of attention layers?